WELCOME TO THE HAWKS VOLUNTEERS AREA

 First and foremost, Vancouver Hawks is not instituting the Volunteer Bond to raise revenue.
-The Volunteer Bond is being created to encourage more members to volunteer and to drive community engagement.
-The money will be spent on improving and increasing the number of programs offered to members, special events and other similar club activities.
+The Volunteer Bond is being created to encourage more members to volunteer, build our community and support our players.
+Any revenue earned will be applied to improving and increasing the number of programs offered to members, including special events and other similar club activities.

 How can I fulfill my Volunteer Bond obligations?

-Throughout the year Vancouver Hawks administrators will put out calls for volunteers for various events, and you will be able to sign up for tasks.
+Throughout the year Hawks will put out the call for volunteers for various events, and you will be able to sign up for tasks.
 You can also volunteer for one of the many club volunteer positions within the club, as well as umpire and many other things.

-The Club Administrator will keep a list of all volunteer hours completed - if you feel that you have done something that should count towards your volunteer hours and you are not sure it has been noted, please contact the Club Administrator at firstname.lastname@example.org.
+The Volunteer Coordinator will keep a list of all volunteer hours completed - if you feel that you have done something that should count towards your volunteer hours and you are not sure it has been noted, please contact the Volunteer Coordinator at email@example.com.